Our

 Chair

-David is a patient of the Waitemata District Health Board, fighting a high profile battle against an aggressive lymphoma cancer in 2017/2018.
+David is a patient of our hospital having fought a high profile battle against an aggressive lymphoma cancer in 2017/2018.
 Now in complete remission, he has written extensively about his cancer and experience with the hospital system.
-David is a General Manager from New Zealand Trade and Enterprise, with over 25 years in business, in both public and private sectors, and working with a number of social enterprises.
+David is the CEO for New Zealand Story Group and has over 25 years experience in business from both public and private sectors.
+He has also developed and worked with a number of social enterprises and is active in his support of young entrepreneurs and development of the tech sector.

 Craig Donaldson